 This recipe takes about 10 minutes to prepare, and about 10 minutes to cook.
 It yields 10 ~ 6 oz servings.

-- 2 cups kale, destemmed, leaves washed and rough chopped
+- 2 cups kale, destemmed, leaves washed and roughly chopped

 - 2 cups collard greens, destemmed, leaves washed and rough chopped